Assizes/Ratchet-Cloud-PHP-Test-Task/README.md

 Then modify gulpfile.js to change output path.

-Finaly, run "gulp" command in cmd line while in local repository.
+Finally, run "gulp" command in cmd line while in local repository.